denisecase/datafun-central/content/hosting/_index.md

 weight = 5
 +++

-This page provides an introduction to popular hosting providers.
+This chapter provides an introduction to popular hosting providers.

 ## [Binder](binder)